 Women’s Support Groups

-WRISC’s Women’s Support Groups operate year round throughout the Central Highlands area.
+WRISC’s Women’s Support Groups operate throughout the year.
 These groups offer women opportunity to talk and learn about family violence together and to reflect on their own experiences in a safe, non-judgemental and supportive environment with others who share similar experiences.

 Women’s Support Group (Ballarat)